patsprice/https-github.com-bretfisher-container.training/slides/shared/declarative.md

 # Declarative vs imperative

-- Our container orchestrator puts a very strong emphasis on being *declarative*
+- Our container orchestrators put a very strong emphasis on being *declarative*

 - Declarative: